AquaDam breach in Bayou Sorrel stopped; as many as 1,000 people evacuated

 Click here to see video taken moments after the barrier gave way

 Residents in the area of the breach were immediately told to evacuate the area.
-As of Fridat evening, they're still being asked to avoid the area.
+As of Friday evening, they're still being asked to avoid the area.

 The Iberville Office of Emergency Preparedness says as many as 1,000 people were evacuated.
 Officials initially estimated hundreds of homes were impacted by flooding, but they later clarified that about 500 homes are in the affected area overall.
 It remains unclear exactly how many homes took on water.